Who we are:

 Donated products and clothing are a powerful way for charities to raise money and do good work.
 But the good work of GreenDrop doesn’t stop there.
 Each week, GreenDrop prevents about 100 tons of used clothes, electronics and household goods from being thrown into landfills.
 Much of this product is given new life at:

 2nd Ave.
 Value Stores / Village Thrift :

 After donations at GreenDrop locations are sorted, the highest quality items are then sold at 2nd Ave.
-Value Stores a family business.
+Value Stores.
 2nd Ave.
 Value Stores benefit donors with high quality product at huge savings.

 Many donated products are given new life in developing nations where individuals purchase used American goods for pennies of their original price.
 Internationally, more than 14.3 million tons of donated American textiles help clothe people and families worldwide.

 Heavily worn or damaged donated products are recycled and broken down for their cotton, silk, polyester, and other fibers, which are used to manufacture new goods.
 Leather and plastics are recycled for reuse, while scrap metal and plastics from electronic and household goods are placed back in the manufacturing stream.
 In fact, that shirt you are wearing or computer you are using could be made in part from donated recycled American products that have been saved from landfills.